LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/errors-and-user-input.rst

       System.FormatException: Input string was not in a correct format.

-In Line 3, we are converting our user input into a double data type.
+In **Line 3**, we are converting our user input into a double data type.
 A double data type can only be numbers, whole or decimals.
 Anything else is unexpected and will cause your code to stop working.
 That type of message does not provide any feedback to your user for a second attempt.